oneapi-src/oneDAL/docs/source/onedal/data-management/table/csr.rst

 .. _csr_table:

 ==================================
-Compressed sparse rows (CSR) table
+Compressed Sparse Rows (CSR) Table
 ==================================

-Class ``csr_table`` is a subtype of a table type for which the following is true:
+``csr_table`` class is a subtype of a table type, for which the following is true:

-- The data within the table are sparse and stored in 3-array format.
+- The data within the table is sparse and stored in a 3-array format.
 - All the columns have the same :capterm:`data type <Data type>`.

 ---------------------
-Programming interface
+Programming Interface
 ---------------------

-Refer to :ref:`API Reference: Compressed sparse rows table <api_csr_table>`.
+Refer to :ref:`API Reference: Compressed Sparse Rows Table <api_csr_table>` to learn more.